The name of this league shall be “The Friends Schools League.”

 Structure: Clerk (or Assistant Clerk if Clerk recuses her/himself) + Commissioner + 3 Athletic Administrators (selected by the Clerk and who are not involved in the existing conflict based on situational knowledge and/or availability due to timeliness of the decision-making process)

-On the occasion of a misapplication of League or sport rules by a game official or League administrator, a school, in the form of a letter to the League clerk from the athletic director, may formally protest an aspect of the contest.
-The clerk will in turn share the protest letter with the entire Athletic Administrators group, gather information from each party involved and summon a protest resolution subcommittee of ADs from schools not involved in the protest.
+On the occasion of a misapplication of League or sport rules by a game official or League administrator, a school may formally protest an aspect of the contest.
+To initiate the protest, a school must first follow NFHS, or other specific sport governing body, protest protocol for the sport, including taking any required actions during the contest.
+The school must then contact the FSL sport commissioner and FSL clerk in writing to detail the reasons for initiating the protest.
+The clerk will in turn share the protest letter with the entire athletic administrators group, gather information from each party involved and summon a protest resolution subcommittee of ADs from schools not affected by the protest.
 The subcommittee will render its decision on the protest in a timely manner to the involved parties.

 a) The contests of this League shall be: